 In this study, we found that the same causes and age groups that held back Danish life expectancy in 1975-1995, especially for females, also held back lifespan equality in the same period.
 This suggests important social development, but also a clear policy target.
 Although lifespan inequality has been reduced and life expectancy has increased since the late 1990s, Denmark still lags its Scandinavian counterparts, despite similarities in social and healthcare systems.
 The comparison with Sweden suggests that Denmark can now reduce inequality in lifespans and increase life expectancy through the same policy targets: cancer and infant mortality.

-Reducing lifespan inequality cannot be the only policy goal, since this would neglect the interests of those who have already lived to higher ages: The effect of mortality reduction on lifespan inequality is large and negative at age zero, decreases with increasing age, and reverses at a unique threshold age, so that mortality reductions above this threshold age increase lifespan inequality.(5, 35) Therefore, the causes that extend lifespan and the causes that reduce inequality are not necessarily the same.(36) Smoking-related mortality is a clear example of this.
+Reducing lifespan inequality cannot be the only policy goal, since this would neglect the interests of those who have already lived to higher ages: The effect of mortality reduction on lifespan inequality is large and negative at age zero, decreases with increasing age, and reverses at a unique threshold age, so that mortality reductions above this threshold age increase lifespan inequality.(5, 35) Therefore, the causes that extend average lifespan and the causes that reduce inequality are not necessarily the same.(36) Smoking-related mortality is a clear example of this.
 In Denmark, life expectancy stagnated over the 1975-1995 period because mortality reduction from most causes of death were offset by mortality increase from smoking-related causes.
 These increases in smoking-related had a smaller net impact on lifespan inequality compared to life expectancy over the same period, since smoking-related mortality occurred below and above the threshold age.
 By the latest period 1995-2014, however, reduction in smoking-related mortality was comparatively more important for decreases in lifespan inequality (19.4%) than increases in life expectancy (11.2%).
 In general, the impact of smoking on lifespan inequality is dependent on both the age of smokers compared to non-smokers (the maturity of the smoking epidemic), as well as the actual impact of smoking on mortality at different ages.(17) Similar to what was found in a comparison of G7 countries ,(36) reductions in injuries and child mortality were relatively more important for lifespan inequality decrease than for life expectancy increase.

 Causes of death that drive cross-sectional differences in lifespan inequality are not necessarily the same as the causes of death that drive contemporary gaps between countries.
 (37) The comparison with Sweden suggests that Denmark can simultaneous increase life expectancy and decrease lifespan inequality by targeting two main causes of death: cancer and infant mortality.
 Reducing lifespan inequality towards Sweden by these conditions would lead to an increase of 0.7 and 0.8 years in life expectancy for females and males in Denmark, respectively.
 To put this in perspective, in 2014 the infant mortality rate in Denmark is twice as high as in Sweden, which is one of the lowest among developed countries.(12) Although mortality at very young ages may be affected by different registration practices in high income countries (e.g. non-viable live births registered as stillbirths),(38) the Nordic countries do not show evidence of such patterns.(39) Moreover, even after controlling for gestational age Sweden showed lower infant mortality rates than Denmark.(40) Thus, infant mortality is the largest single contributor to the gap with Sweden in terms of lifespan inequality.
 Preventive policies focusing on prenatal risk factors and improving maternal health before and during pregnancy,(41) as well as efforts to reduce the risk of sudden infant death syndrome (42) could help to reduce infant mortality towards Swedish levels.